Viestar/alx-higher_level_programming/0x10-python-network_0/README.md

 Project Code | Project Name | Description
 ------- | -------- | -----------
 [0x00] | [cURL body size](./0-select_states.py) | A Bash script that takes in a URL, sends a request to that URL, and displays the size of the body of the response
+[0x01] | [cURL to the end](.//1-body.sh) | A Bash script that takes in a URL, sends a GET request to the URL, and displays the body of the response